 There are two solutions for the storage sub-system design on Honey Badger baseboard as below.
-They are dual-sourced to each other at PCBA level.
+They are dual-sourced to each other.
 So far solution 1 is the POR configuration, while solution 2 has also been developed and verified by the vendors.